This is a quick overview of the most delicious (and often quite cheap) foods to eat in Egypt, including for vegetarians.

 Vegan, nobody has it with milk or cream

 Egyptians are big on coffee, as we explain in our guide to understanding arabic coffee.
-When speaking English they call it “Turkish Coffee”, but when speaking Arabic they just call it coffee (‘ahweh).
+When speaking English they call it “Turkish Coffee,” for ease of understanding, but when speaking Arabic they just call it coffee (‘ahweh).
 This is the same as what Palestinians call “Arabic coffee”.

 Different to most Western countries, you can’t get coffee early in the morning from cafes.
 They usually don’t open until late in the morning!
 Coffee is actually served late into the night.
 People hang out in cafes and drink coffee and smoke shisha pipe until well past midnight, as the local form of bars in many other countries.

-You normally drink Turkish Coffee either unsweetened or lightly sweet.
+You normally drink coffee in Egypt either unsweetened or lightly sweet.
 It’s a very quick drink!
-You should either plan on having a few, or lingering and smoking shisha (not something I’d recommend other than for the experience… and don’t do it if you quit smoking, it’s loaded with nicotine), or maybe some food.
+You should either plan on having a few, or lingering and smoking shisha (not something I’d recommend other than for the experience… and don’t do it if you quit smoking, it’s loaded with nicotine), or maybe some food

 If you want a non-caffeinated drink, try “karkaday“, hibiscus tea.
 It can also be served sweetened or unsweetened, and can be served cold — delicious on the 75% of days in the year that are hot.

-Where and how to order Turkish Coffee or Karkaday in Cairo
+Where and how to order Arabic / Turkish Coffee or Karkaday in Cairo

 As we explain in our guide to Arabic Coffee, coffee is normally served in small neighbourhood coffee shops, also known as ‘ahweh (the same word as “coffee”).
 But these typically aren’t the friendliest locations because they’re very local, and almost all male-only.